 \section{Abstract}

-The current COVID-19 pandemic has put a huge challenge on the Indian health infrastructure.
+The COVID-19 pandemic has put a huge challenge on the Indian health infrastructure.
 With more and more people getting affected during the second wave, the hospitals were over-burdened, running out of supplies and oxygen.
 In this scenario, prediction of the number of COVID-19 cases beforehand might have helped in the better utilization of limited resources and supplies.
-This manuscript deals with the prediction of new COVID-19 cases, new deaths and total active cases for multiple days in advance.
+This article deals with the prediction of new COVID-19 cases, new deaths and total active cases for multiple days in advance.
 The proposed method uses gated recurrent unit networks as the main predicting model.
-A study is conducted by building four models that are pre-trained on the data from four different countries (United States of America, Brazil, Spain and Bangladesh) and are fine-tuned or retrained on India's data.
+A study is conducted by building four models that are pre-trained on COVID-19 data from four different countries (United States of America, Brazil, Spain and Bangladesh) and are fine-tuned or retrained on India's data.
 Since the four countries chosen have experienced different types of infection curves, the pre-training provides a transfer learning to the models incorporating diverse situations into account.
-Each of the four models then give a multiple days ahead predictions using recursive learning method for the Indian test data.
-The final prediction comes from an ensemble of the predictions of the combination of different models.
-This method with two countries, Spain and Brazil, is seen to achieve the best performance amongst all the combinations as well as compared to other traditional regression models.
+Each of the four models then gives 7-day ahead predictions using recursive learning method for the Indian test data.
+The final prediction comes from an ensemble of the predictions of the different models.
+This method with two countries, Spain and Bangladesh, is seen to achieve the best performance amongst all the combinations as well as compared to other traditional regression models.